4 Myths About Root Canal Treatment Pain

 Obturation Techniques Used To Ensure Successful Root Canals

-Dentist looking on x-ray
+dentist looking on x-ray

 #2: Root Canal Treatment Reduces the Lifespan of a Tooth